Owenll66/Owenll66.github.io/_posts/2019-04-14-decisionStump.md

 the code after you comprehend it.

 ## Why decision stump for boosting algorithms?
-When it comes to boosting algorithms, we have to talks about weak learners.
+When it comes to boosting algorithms, we have to talk about weak learners.
 Weak learners are algorithms in classification which can achieve slightly better than 50% accuracy.
 Boosting algorithms basically combine those weak learners and train them by using training data to obtain the appropriate weights of each weak